-3.10 Card Decline
+6.14 Card Decline

 If the purchase card is declined, cardholders shall contact the servicing bank's customer service office or the agency program coordinator for assistance.
 The servicing bank's customer service phone number is located on the back of the card.
-APC's shall monitor card decline reports for questionable, suspicious, or fraudulent activity.
+Agency program coordinators shall monitor card decline reports for questionable, suspicious, or fraudulent activity.